szilvia-csernus/rabbit_rescue/README.md

 * [RealFaviconGenerator](https://realfavicongenerator.net/svg-favicon/) - to generate dark mode responsive favicons.

 * [Am I Responsive?](https://ui.dev/amiresponsive) - to create site visuals for responsive design.

 ---

-# Local Development

-To run and develop this project locally, the following steps are needed.

-## Backend

-0. Prerequisite: Make sure that `python` is installed.
-1. Clone the repo.
-2. Create a virtual environment in the root folder: `python3 -m venv venv`
-3. Activate this environment with either a prompt from the IDE or with `source venv/bin/activate`
-4. `cd backend` and install the python packages: `pip install -r requirements.txt`
-5. Start the dev server: `python manage.py runserver`

-The backend project will be available on the default django port: http://localhost:8000

-## Frontend

-0. Prerequisite: Make sure that `node` is installed.
-1. From the root folder, `cd frontend` and install all packages with `npm install`.
-2. Start the development server with `npm start`

-The frontend project will be running on the default Vite port: http://localhost:5173

-# Deployment

-Both the backend and the Frontend are deployed on Heroku, in eco dynos.
-(As this is the most economical tier, the initial loading time is fairly long when the user visits the site for the first time.)

-## Backend

-The django project is running on a `Gunicorn` server.
-The django projects `CORS` and `CSRF` settings make sure that the Frontend can initiate communication.
-In the `Procfile`, I specified the commands that are needed after the build process: run all migrations and start up the Gunicorn server.

-Environment variables:
-+ SECRET_KEY
-+ DATABASE_URL
-+ CLOUDINARY_URL
-+ FRONTEND_URL (raquired for the CORS and CSRF settings in settings.py)
-+ BACKEND_HOST (required for the ALLOWED_HOSTS setting in settings.py)

-## Frontend

-To build the frontend project for production, we can utilize the built-in `npm run build` script, that builds the React app for production.
-We can run this locally and the run the project with `npm run preview` to test the production version locally.

-In Heroku, I used the `nodejs` buildpack to run this process automatically with the help of the "heroku-postbuild" script which I included into the `package.json` file.

-As a second step, I used an `nginx` buildpack to serve my frontend with the Nginx server.
-I included a config file for this (frontend/config/nginx.conf.erb).
-I configured this server to proxy-route my api requests (rabbit data requests) to the backend server.
-I also proxy-routed the requests for 'admin' (and the 'static' files that belong to the admin panel) so that the charity owner can reach the admin site from the Frontend.

-As Environment variables, I used
-+ BACKEND_URL (used for proxy-routing)
-+ STRIPE_URL (for payments)

-# Testing

-Please view [TESTING.md](TESTING.md) for more information on testing.

----